abhiTronix/vidgear/docs/gears/streamgear/introduction.md

     Rather, you can enable live-streaming in Real-time Frames Mode by using using exclusive [`-livestream`](../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter in StreamGear API.
 Checkout [this usage example](../rtfm/usage/#bare-minimum-usage-with-live-streaming) for more information.

-- [**Single-Source Mode**](../ssm/overview): In this mode, StreamGear transcodes entire video/audio file _(as opposed to frames by frame)_ into a sequence of multiple smaller chunks/segments for streaming.
-This mode works exceptionally well, when you're transcoding lossless long-duration videos(with audio) for streaming and required no extra efforts or interruptions.
-But on the downside, the provided source cannot be changed or manipulated before sending onto FFmpeg Pipeline for processing.
+- [**Single-Source Mode**](../ssm/overview): In this mode, StreamGear **transcodes entire video file** _(as opposed to frame-by-frame)_ into a sequence of multiple smaller chunks/segments for streaming.
+This mode works exceptionally well when you're transcoding long-duration lossless videos(with audio) for streaming that required no interruptions.
+But on the downside, the provided source cannot be flexibly manipulated or transformed before sending onto FFmpeg Pipeline for processing.

-- [**Real-time Frames Mode**](../rtfm/overview): In this mode, StreamGear directly transcodes video-frames _(as opposed to a entire file)_, into a sequence of multiple smaller chunks/segments for streaming.
-In this mode, StreamGear supports real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames, and process them over FFmpeg pipeline.
+- [**Real-time Frames Mode**](../rtfm/overview): In this mode, StreamGear directly **transcodes frame-by-frame** _(as opposed to a entire video file)_, into a sequence of multiple smaller chunks/segments for streaming.
+This mode works exceptionally well when you desire to flexibility manipulate or transform [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames in real-time before sending them onto FFmpeg Pipeline for processing.
 But on the downside, audio has to added manually _(as separate source)_ for streams.

 &thinsp;